soheilrt/laravel-adobe-connect-client/README.md

 # Laravel Adobe Connect Client

+## Requirements
+* PHP 7.2 and above
-* Compatible with adobe connect version >= V9.4.5
+* Adobe Connect API >= V9.4.5
-* Requires Laravel >= 5.8.* &
+* Laravel v5.8 OR v6.0

-Thanks to [brunogasparetto](https://github.com/brunogasparetto/AdobeConnectClient) for providing adobe connect API.

-This package inspired from [brunogasparetto's](https://github.com/brunogasparetto/AdobeConnectClient) package and an extend version from [AdobeConnectClient](https://github.com/soheilrt/AdobeConnectClient) API for laravel application.
+This package is an extended version of [AdobeConnectClient](https://github.com/soheilrt/AdobeConnectClient) for laravel applications.

 ## Installation
 you can install this package through [packagist](https://packagist.org/packages/soheilrt/laravel-adobe-connect-client)